 An effective document control system differentiates between document records and revision records – and reliably collects and processes that data in a way that facilitates references to documents and revisions.
 References to documents and revisions can be directed at the current/active revision, or at revisions in effect for a specified date range.
 A robust document control system also needs to be able to accommodate for enquiries about documents that were active for a given date range, but subsequentially deactivated.

-The more you’re able to challenge and scrutinise documents and revisions, the more context information you have available to you for analysis and investigations.
+The more you’re able to challenge and scrutinise documents and revisions, the more context information you have available to you for analysis and investigations into process deviations and nonconformities.

 For compliance purposes, most criteria would be met just by having a list of documents along with their current revisions – which makes this a really great example of why systems should be oriented around management or operational advantage rather than just compliance.
 A document control system optimised only for compliance would yield a reference list – while a document control system optimised for functionality and practical use cases results in an accessible history of management structure as it has been applied to a facility.